 On this 14 days Greece itinerary, the last stop is yet another beautiful island, Crete.

 Just like Santorini and Mykonos, Crete is one of the most sought-after islands of Greece.
 As a result, the best way to get to this island from Mykonos is through a reliable ferry.
 However, the trip will take an average of 4 hours and will cost you about $85 but for fast arrival, you can also take a plane costs $65 – $220 and takes about 3 hours.

 Top destinations and things to do in Crete

-Crete is a town in Greece with many regions known for their diversity and astonishing views.
-Venetian Fortezza, the Palace of Knossos, Historical Museum of Crete, Heraklion Archeological Museum of Rethymnon Old Town are all a great place to start.
+Crete is a town in Greece with many regions known for its diversity and astonishing views.
+Venetian Fortezza, the Palace of Knossos, the Historical Museum of Crete, Heraklion Archeological Museum of Rethymnon Old Town are all great places to start.
 However, by now, you must be tired of all the great museums.
-Or perhaps visit museums on the first day and do a bit of road trip to the beaches on the second.
+Or perhaps visit museums on the first day and do a bit of a road trip to the beaches on the second.

 Consider going for a swim or walk on the beautiful beach of Elafonisi.
 In fact, this beach is so sumptuous that some people believe it is actually the best beach in the world!
 Additionally, consider touring the Balos Lagoon, Falassarna Beach, Vai Beach (Palm Beach), and Lake Voulismeni.

 Afterward, consider going for a hike with fellow travelers in Samaria Gorge National Park.
 Come back here and let me know if you found the kri-kri!